SketchedDoughnut/SketchedDoughnut/README.md

 ### hey~!
-I'm SKetched Doughnut, a developer that usually makes projects by themself.
+I'm Sketched Doughnut, a developer that usually makes projects by themself.
 Here are my projects!

 **SDA** <br>
 Sketched Doughnut Distraction Act, known as SDA, is a game project I have made.
 I designed an installer, an update agent, a patch update, and three games (one was a collaboration with someone else).
 To learn more / install, go [here!](https://github.com/SketchedDoughnut/SDA)